 Simon Barton Postgraduate & ECR Conference Prize

-Applications for the 2024/25 competition are closed.
-The call for applications for the 2025/26 prize will be launched in September 2024.
+Applications for the 2025/26 competition are now open.
 Follow us on social media for updates.

 Society for the Medieval Mediterranean offers grants to assist postgraduate students and early-career researchers with the financing of small conferences, symposia and workshops.